Apodini/ApodiniLeaf/README.md

 ## Usage

-To use ApodiniLeaf you have to define a `LeafConfiguration` in your `WebService` instance.
+To use ApodiniLeaf, you have to define a `LeafConfiguration` in your `WebService` instance.
 You can pass in a `Bundle` or absolute path.
 In this example we have defined [Swift Package resources using the resources definition](https://developer.apple.com/documentation/swift_packages/bundling_resources_with_a_swift_package) in our Package.Swift file:
 ```swift
 .testTarget(